rushiagr/clearcontacts/README.markdown

+# Contacter

-# Program cleans the .vcf android contacts file.
+Program cleans the .vcf android contacts file.

-# Deletes all the contacts without any phone number.
+Deletes all the contacts without any phone number.
 Deletes all the fields of a contact except the name and telephone field.

-# Useful if your contact list is cluttered with contacts synced from facebook and gmail accounts.
+Useful if your contact list is cluttered with contacts synced from facebook and gmail accounts.

-# Simply select 'Import from SD card' in your phone after transferring the generated outputContacts.vcf file to your phone SD card.
+Simply select 'Import from SD card' in your phone after transferring the generated outputContacts.vcf file to your phone SD card.

 To execute:
-    $ python contactManager.py <contacts_file.vcf>
+    `$ python contactManager.py <contacts_file.vcf>`